 One way to set up your estate is through the creation of a trust.
 When you create a trust, you are known as the grantor or settlor.
 The trust is a legal arrangement for your assets to be passed along to specified beneficiaries.
 The passage of these assets is through a trustee which carries out your wishes regarding conditions regarding the transfer of your assets.

 When creating a trust, you will need to select a trustee who will provide the attention needed to the administration of your wishes after you pass away or are otherwise incapacitated.
 Deciding who will act as your trustee can be a difficult decision.
 It will be his or her responsibility to be fair in the administration of your assets and to understand any changes to laws which may impact your estate.

 The Michigan Trust Code outlines the responsibilities and legal requirements of a trustee.
-Our team includes experienced estate planning attorneys in Michigan who can help you decide who is the best option to serve as your trustee.
+Our team includes experienced attorneys in Michigan who can help you decide who is the best option to serve as your trustee.